KEMO-TV: News operation

-KFTY formed a news department in the late 1980s and began producing two half-hour local newscasts, airing at 7:00 and 10:00 p.m. each weeknight (these were promoted under the slogan, "We do it twice, every night.").
+KFTY formed a news department in the late 1980s and began producing two half-hour local newscasts, airing at 7 and 10 p.m. each weeknight (these were promoted under the slogan, "We do it twice, every night.").
 KFTY cancelled these newscasts on January 26, 2007, citing insufficient revenue to support their continuation.
 Management denied the move was related to Clear Channel's intent to divest the station despite a similar incident at another Clear Channel station (WUTR in Utica, New York) in which all local newscasts on that station were cancelled in August 2003, followed by the sale of WUTR in early 2004.
 After its news department was shut down, KFTY only produced hourly local news updates between regular programs.

-KEMO-TV airs national newscasts produced by Estrella TV.
-It does not currently produce any local news.
+KEMO-TV aired national newscasts produced by Estrella TV while it was an affiliate.
+It does not currently air any news programming.